-There will be two lectures, of 45 minutes each, per week.
+There will be two lectures of 45 minutes each per week.

 LECTURE VENUE ARTS MAJOR

-LECTURE TIMES Mondays 12:20-13:05
+LECTURE TIMES Mondays 09:35-10:20

-TUESDAYS 12:20-13:05
+FRIDAYS 12:20-13:05

 Attendance of lectures is compulsory.
 The Law Faculty regards attendance at lectures as an inherent part of the course.
-Therefore, register will be taken during these contact sessions in order to gauge student involvement for purposes of DP requirements.
-Students carry the responsibility to keep record of the lectures they miss.
+Therefore, a class register will be circulated during these contact sessions in order to record lecture attendance for purposes of DP requirements.
+Students carry the responsibility to keep record of the lectures they do not attend.